 Three common arthritis of the spine treatment options

 Before exploring arthritis of the spine treatment options, it’s helpful to learn the basics of this condition.
-Also known as spinal osteoarthritis, arthritis of the spine affects the spinal joints where two vertebrae meet.
+Also known as spinal osteoarthritis or facet disease, arthritis of the spine affects the spinal joints where two vertebrae meet.

 Arthritis of the spine is a common degenerative disease that occurs when the smooth cartilage that covers the joints between each set of vertebrae begins to deteriorate.
-Once the cartilage wears away completely, the unprotected joints rub together.
-Boney protrusions called bone spurs may also develop as a result of joint friction.
-Bone spurs can cause spinal nerve compression, in some cases.
+Once the cartilage wears away, the unprotected joints rub together.
+Protrusions called bone spurs may also develop as a result of joint friction.
+Bone spurs can cause spinal nerve compression in some cases.

-Spinal osteoarthritis typically affects individuals older than 45.
+Spinal osteoarthritis typically affects people older than 45.
 While symptoms vary from person to person, many people experience pain and tenderness around the spinal joints, stiffness, reduced mobility and uncomfortable grating sensations.

 Conservative treatments for spinal osteoarthritis

-- Physical therapy – A strategic regimen of gentle exercises, physical therapy can help strengthen the muscles surrounding the spine, stabilize the vertebrae and increase range of motion.
+- Physical therapy.
+A structured course of targeted exercises and other methods, physical therapy can help strengthen the muscles surrounding the spine, stabilize the vertebrae and increase range of motion.

 Alternative treatments for spinal osteoarthritis

 Many people with spinal osteoarthritis explore alternative treatments to help manage symptoms.
 While not recommended as a primary form of treatment, activities like yoga and tai chi have been shown to reduce some osteoarthritis pain and stiffness.
 Another promising therapy is acupuncture, which may help relieve arthritis pain by stimulating the nerves, muscles and connective tissues.
-Chiropractic care is also sometimes used to restore mobility through calculated manual manipulations of the spine.
+Chiropractic care is also sometimes used to restore mobility through manual manipulations of the spinal column.
+It is important to stay in contact with your doctor if you decide to integrate any of these methods into your treatment plan.

 Surgery for spinal osteoarthritis